-Our research has shown that upward flashes can either be triggered by preceding nearby lightning flashes or initiate without any triggering activity.
+Our research has shown that upward flashes can either be triggered by preceding nearby lightning flashes or initiate without any preceding triggering activity.
 Upward flashes during the summer months are most frequently Lightning-Triggered Upward Lightning (LTUL) and triggered during certain types of storms and specific types of preceding flashes.
 Horizontally extensive storms with large stratiform precipitation areas are the most favorable storm type for producing upward lightning.
-The horizontally extensive positive cloud-to-ground (+CG) flash is the most common triggering flash type for LTUL.
-When horizontally extensive positive charge is over tall objects, the passage of negative leaders through the positive charge can result in a large enough electric field change at the object tips to initiate an upward leader.
+The horizontally extensive positive ground flash is the most common triggering flash type for LTUL.
+When horizontally extensive positive charge is over tall objects, the passage of negative leaders through the positive charge can result in an electric field change at the object tip which initiates an upward positive leader (UPL).
 The triggering negative leader activity must pass close enough and/or be strong enough to cause a fast electric field change that exceeds the threshold for upward leader initiation.
-The negative leader activity can arise from a cloud flash, but more often, the leader activity is driven by a positive cloud-to-ground flash with the negative leaders propagating over the objects following the return stroke.
-Additionally, the return stroke of a +CG flash which traverses a leader network that has formed near the objects can cause an extremely fast electric field change that initiates upward leaders nearly immediately following the return stroke (within 2 milliseconds based on our observations).
-The following videos show LTUL flashes where +CG flashes initiated the upward leaders from tall towers.
+The triggering negative leader activity can develop during a cloud flash, or prior to or after the return stroke of a positive ground flash.

 Self-Initiated Upward Lightning (SIUL)

 Upward lightning can initiate without any preceding nearby flash activity.
 This most often occurs during winter months when robust snow events such as blizzards or heavy snow envelop the tall objects.
-Convection within these stronger winter systems causes charging and electrification to take place, but unlike the warmer summer conditions the cloud base tends to be much lower bringing the tall objects into the charge regions or exposing the objects to charged snowfall.
-Because SIUL usually occurs with the tall object shrouded in clouds or heavy precipitation, visually observing this type of upward flash is difficult.
+Convection within these stronger winter systems causes electrification to take place, but unlike the warmer summer conditions, the cloud base tends to be much lower bringing the tall objects into the charge regions or exposing the objects to charged snowfall.
+Because SIUL usually occurs with the tall object shrouded in clouds with heavy precipitation, visually observing this type of upward flash is difficult.
 The same towers that experience LTUL in summer in Rapid City, South Dakota have experienced SIUL during three major snow events.
 Most notably, the blizzard of 4 Oct, 2013 created favorable conditions for 25 SIUL flashes from the towers.
-Although the towers were obscured for all of the upward flashes, a 2-dimensional interferometer system recorded some of these flashes.
+Although the towers were obscured for all of the upward flashes, a 2-dimensional interferometer system recorded five of these flashes.
 Below is a figure showing the upward development of the flash from that tower as the radiated energy from the leader tips was triangulated by the interferometer.
 In all cases, there was no preceding nearby flash activity prior to the upward leader initiating.